Invoice guide - How to read the invoice

 - Credit change

-- Rounding to the nearest 50 öre: In order for the total amount to be in even SEK, an adjustment is made.
+- Rounding to the nearest SEK: In order for the total amount to be in even SEK, an adjustment is made.

-- Total sum: The total sum of your costs and the amount you have to pay.
+- Total sum: A summary of your costs for the period to which the invoice refers.

 For a total invoice overview, see our sample invoice.